-It is not possible to calculate a take-up rate for the CDG because there are no reliable data on the number of children with disabilities or who are chronically ill and in need of permanent care or support services.
-At the end of March 2019, 150,000 children were receiving the CDG, and from the beginning of April 2019, the grant was valued at R1,780 per month.
+It is not possible to calculate a take-up rate for the CDG because there are no reliable data on the number of children with of poverty but may alleviate the pressure on welfare services caused by high foster care caseloads.23 An amendment to the Social Assistance Act was tabled in Parliament in April 2018, providing for a CSG top-up for orphaned children living with kin.
+A Social Assistance Amendment Bill was tabled in parliament in 2020.
+The Bill provides for a CSG top-up that would give orphaned children living with relatives access to a larger child grant without first having to go through a foster care placement.

+disabilities or who are chronically ill, and in need of permanent care or support services.
+At the end of March 2020, 155,000

+Table 2c: Children receiving the Care DependencyGrant, by province, 2020 children were receiving the CDG, and from the beginning of April 2020, the grant was valued at R1,860 per month.
 The provincial distribution of CDGs is fairly consistent with the distribution of children.
-The provinces with the largest numbers of children - Gauteng, KwaZulu-Natal and the Eastern Cape receive the largest share of CDGs.
-There has been a gradual but consistent increase in access to the CDG each year since 1998, when only 8,000 CDGs were disbursed.
+The provinces with the largest numbers of children -

-Table 2c: Children receiving the Care Dependency Grant, by province, 2019